Events & Tickets

 Aaron Grad is a composer, guitarist and writer based in Seattle.
 Besides providing program notes for the New World Symphony, he has been the Orpheus Chamber Orchestra’s program annotator since 2005 and also contributes notes to the Saint Paul Chamber Orchestra and Seattle Symphony.

-Mr. Pintscher began his musical training in conducting, studying with Pierre Boulez and Peter Eötvös in his early 20s, during which time composing soon took a more prominent role in his life.
-Mr. Pintscher's music is championed by some of today's finest performing artists, orchestras and conductors.
-His works have been performed by such orchestras as the Boston Symphony, Chicago Symphony, Cleveland Orchestra, New York Philharmonic, Philadelphia Orchestra, Berlin Philharmonic, London Symphony Orchestra, Royal Concertgebouw Orchestra and the Orchestre de Paris, among many others.
-He is published exclusively by Bärenreiter.
-Mr. Pintscher has been on the composition faculty of the Juilliard School since 2014.
+Mr. Pintscher began his musical training in conducting, studying with Pierre Boulez and Péter Eötvös in his early twenties, when composing soon took a more prominent role in his life.
+He rapidly gained critical acclaim in both areas of activity and continues to compose in addition to his conducting career.
+A prolific composer, Mr. Pintscher's music is championed by some of today's finest performing artists, orchestras and conductors.
+His works have been performed by such orchestras as the Boston Symphony, Chicago Symphony, Cleveland Orchestra, New York Philharmonic, Philadelphia Orchestra, Berlin Philharmonic, London Symphony, Royal Concertgebouw Orchestra and the Orchestre de Paris, among many others.
+He is published exclusively by Barenreiter, and recordings of his works can be found on Kairos, EMI, Teldec, Wergo, and Winter & Winter.

 “One of the most admired pianists of his generation” (The New York Times), Inon Barnatan is celebrated for his poetic sensibility, musical intelligence and consummate artistry.
 He inaugurated his tenure as Music Director of California’s La Jolla Music Society SummerFest in 2019.